It’s time to teach your child to wipe. But how?

 If you are comfortable, an open door policy on your own wiping is very helpful.
 You don’t need to show them anything, per se, but letting them watch your process and hearing you narrate your own steps is big.

-Stage 2: Learning to Actually Wipe
+Stage 2: Learning to actually wipe

 Like I wrote earlier, for me, this was a very very “hit me like a ton of bricks” moment with each child.
 It’s like choosing a good melon, you just know when it’s time to teach them to wipe and it’s time to start handing over this step of independence to them.

 As ridiculous as it may sound, wiping becomes one of (if not the) last bit of the baby we loved so much.
 Despite all the jokes about “I’m so tired of wiping butts!” – for many people, this is an emotional final step that closes the door on this child’s baby years.
-I get that.

 Stage 2 is all about scaffolding the wiping process.